itsmartinwho/foresight-cdss-mvp/README.md

 ### Prerequisites
 - Node.js (version specified in `.nvmrc` if available, otherwise LTS recommended, e.g., 18.x or 20.x)
 - pnpm (Package manager.
 If not installed, run `npm install -g pnpm`)
+- Supabase Account (for setting up the database if you want to run your own instance)

 ### Installation & Setup
 1. Clone the repository: